floriandejonckheere/utu-thesis/thesis/chapters/07-case-study.typ

 // Background information about the use case

-== Analysis
+== Experimental setup

-// Analysis and proposed solution to the problem, design and implementation choices
+// Description of the experimental setup

 == Evaluation and results